symerio/SiQt/README.md

 A compatibility library for PyQt4, PyQt5 and PySide.

-*This is an alpha version that should not be used in production as this API may change in the future.*
+*Warning: This is an alpha version that should not be used in production.
+Backward compatibility is not guaranteed at this point.*

 ## Installation